Affordable by design

 The goal is to keep the course low-cost and clear without confusing coupons or hidden certificate fees.

 This course is provided by Driver Course Platform LLC d/b/a National Course Portal.
 By enrolling, the student acknowledges that they have reviewed the course disclosures, refund policy, and terms of use.
-This course is educational only and does not constitute therapy, medical treatment, clinical diagnosis, legal advice, or the practice of medicine.
+This course is general awareness education and does not replace employer policies, site-specific orientation, risk analysis, a written exposure control plan, medical evaluation, legal advice, or any required training defined by an outside entity.
 No content creates a physician-patient, therapist-client, or attorney-client relationship.
 Certificate acceptance depends entirely on the requesting entity.
-Driver Course Platform LLC, its owners, officers, employees, contractors, and course designers are not liable for non-acceptance of a certificate or any damages arising from reliance on course completion.
-Use this course based on your own independent verification of acceptance.
+Use this course based on your own independent verification of acceptance and internal requirements.

 Review our terms of use, privacy policy, and the applicable refund policy before purchasing.